projectatomic/atomic-site/source/blog/2015-08-10-fun-with-kubenetes-and-atomicapp.html.md

 ```
 # atomic run jasonbrooks/kubernetes-atomicapp
 ```

+*NOTE: Running kubernetes in this way involves providing a container with access to the docker daemon on the host machine, which SELinux prevents, so you'll need to put SELinux into permissive mode (`sudo setenforce 0`) for this experiment.*

 From here, you can pick up with the original kubernetes-on-docker walkthrough, at the [**Test it out**](https://github.com/GoogleCloudPlatform/kubernetes/blob/release-1.0/docs/getting-started-guides/docker.md#test-it-out) step.